CullenCullen/CullenCullen/README.md

 Hello, I’m Cullen 👋
 I study Computer Science at Tidewater Community College.
 This is my final year before heading to a four year university.
-Before studying CS, I completed two certificates at the college.
-One in Mobile Applications Development and the other in Web Development.
+Before studying CS, I completed a Bachelor's Degree in Speech Pathology (Communications Sciences and Disorders) from James Madison University.
+Having previous degree experience in the Health Sciences makes my approach to programming both diagnostic and human centered.
+I'm able to discern user needs easily (even when not explicitly stated) and implement solutions that create value.

 What motivates me to code is the constant creativity, learning, and problem solving.